-The unusual appearance of Zillah and two associated females in the male genealogies of Genesis 1–10 may be linked to the special role of the children of Zillah and of her co-wife.
+Zillah is one of the first women mentioned in the Bible.
+The unusual appearance of Zillah and two associated females in the male genealogies of Genesis 1–10 may be linked to the special role of her children.

 Zilpah was given as a wedding gift to Leah by her father Laban on the occasion of Leah’s marriage to Jacob.
 Through the initiative of Leah, Zilpah became a secondary wife to Jacob and bore him two sons, Gad and Asher.

 Mala Zimetbaum was the first woman—and thus the first Jewish woman—to escape from Auschwitz-Birkenau.
 She is remembered for her courage and unbroken spirit.

 Prior to World War I, few women joined Zionist organizations in Russian Poland, though Galician women did start joining the movement.
 After the unification of Poland, more and more women joined Zionist organizations, especially socialist groups, and a branch of the Women’s International Zionist Organization was founded in Poland.

 Zipporah was the wife of Moses.
 The Rabbis ascribe many traits to her; they considered her different than other women, in a positive sense, in both appearance and deed.

 Ruth Ziv-Ayal, a director and choreographer, is a pioneer in Israeli experimental movement theater.
 Her early work was characterized by the use of everyday materials such as household tools, newspapers, and balls, while her later work expanded to use materials such as soil, sand, water, bread, and clothing.